jhpyle/docassemble/_docs/config.md

 There is an overhead cost to using this, so only enable this if you get SQL errors when trying to connect after a period of inactivity.

+## <a name="variables snapshot db"></a>SQL database for storing snapshots of interview answers

+You can use the [`store_variables_snapshot()`] function to save unencrypted interview answers in [JSON] format to rows in a SQL database.
+By default, the SQL database that [`store_variables_snapshot()`] uses is the same as the database configured with [`db`].
+However, you can use a separate database by specifying a `variables snapshot db` in your Configuration.

+{% highlight yaml %}
+variables snapshot db:
+  name: snapshots
+  user: docassemble
+  password: abc123
+{% endhighlight %}

+The format is the same as that of [`db`].
+It is recommended that you use [PostgreSQL] for the database that stores variable snapshots, because if you do, then **docassemble** will use the [JSONB] data type for the [JSON] version of the interview answers, which will enable fast and convenient querying of the data.

 ## <a name="appname"></a><a name="brandname"></a>Branding